 To ensure the best possible service for victims of crime in the county, it is important I understand their needs and views on the services being delivered.
 I will continue to engage with victims through a range of forums, including the Victims Panel.

 Importantly, I am committed to continually enhancing victim services in Kent to ensure the best possible support is provided.
 This includes identifying opportunities to improve the reach and scope of services to ensure victims receive support that is responsive to their needs.
 I will also explore greater utilisation of technology and research to enhance services, ranging from developing more effective methods for contacting victims to providing greater access to support through facilities such as Live Chat.

-health professionals, provision of safe places or alternative places of safety, and importantly helping those with mental health issues who come into contact with the police access the right and appropriate support.
+This includes those projects already in existence or implemented since I took up office, including providing officers with greater access to advice from mental health professionals, provision of safe places or alternative places of safety, and importantly helping those with mental health issues who come into contact with the police access the right and appropriate support.
 I also want to work with those who help keep vulnerable people, with conditions such as dementia, safe from harm and exploitation.

 Importantly, the funding will not be used to support mental health services which are the responsibility of the NHS, or to support those services where statutory funding has been withdrawn or reduced.

 In addition, research conducted by the mental health charity Mind shows that members of the emergency services are more at risk of experiencing a mental health problem than the general population, but less likely to seek support.
 I will work with the Chief Constable to ensure that police officers and staff are supported in their own wellbeing and have access to the right support services.

 4. Invest in schemes that make people safer and reduce re-offending